 Your brain on ChatGPT

-MIT put EEG sensors on 54 people and had them write essays.
+The MIT put EEG sensors on 54 people while they wrote essays.
 One group used ChatGPT.
 One used Google.
 One used nothing.

-That alone is interesting.
-What came next is alarming.
+What came next is the part that bothered me.
 In a fourth session, they took ChatGPT away from the first group.
-Those people still couldn't match the cognitive engagement of the group that had been thinking on their own the whole time.
-Four months of offloading and their brains had already rewired.
-The researchers called it "cognitive debt," borrowing the term from software engineering.
-Quick hacks pile up until the whole system is fragile.
-Same thing, different substrate.
+Those people still didn't show the same level of cognitive engagement as the group that had been writing without tools from the start.
+After months of offloading, they seemed to carry some of the habit with them.
+The researchers called it "cognitive debt," borrowing the term from software.
+Quick hacks pile up until the whole thing gets brittle.

-I recognized myself in that study.
-Not the measured subjects, the pattern.
-Reaching for Claude on questions I used to think through.
-Copying answers without checking whether I understood them.
-Whole weeks where I'm not sure how much of the thinking was mine.
+I recognized the pattern.
+Reaching for Claude on things I used to think through.
+Copying answers without really checking whether I understood them.
+Whole weeks where I couldn't tell you how much of the thinking was actually mine.

 Three steps, two skipped

-Paste a question into ChatGPT, copy the answer.
-You get a faint encoding from reading the response.
+Paste a question into ChatGPT and copy the answer.
+You get a faint encoding from reading.
 No retrieval.
-No error correction.
+No correction.

 You can't get in shape watching someone else lift weights.